-The Dietetic Technician Program trains students to work either independently or with Registered Dietitians in the areas of food, nutrition, and dietetics.
+The Dietetic Technician Program is a 67 credit, fully online program that trains students to work either independently or with Registered Dietitians in the areas of food, nutrition, and dietetics.
+Students are required to locate supervised practice sites within their geographical area to host their supervised practice hours (DIET 2035 Community Practicum, DIET 2040 Clinical Practicum, and DIET 2045 Management Practicum).
 Workers in this field promote optimum health through nutrition and are a central part of the healthcare and foodservice management teams.
 Dietetic Technicians work in a wide range of settings, including health care and public health, foodservice, community, and research.
 Graduates of this fully online program are eligible to take the Registration Examination from the Commission on Dietetic Registration (CDR) www.cdrnet.org.
-Upon passing the exam graduates become a Dietetic Technician, Registered (DTR).
+Upon passing the exam, graduates become a Dietetic Technician, Registered (DTR).
+For more information on becoming a DTR, please visit The Academy of Nutrition and Dietetics.
 For more information regarding online learning, please visit become an online student.

 The Dietetic Technician, Registered (DTR) is employed in a variety of settings, including: